Mentis123/data3-cisco-live/replit.md

   - **What changed**: Fixed view button states and empty state messaging
   - **How**: Removed activeView dependency from useEffect to prevent button state issues, updated all empty state messages to encourage users to "come back when" content is available, ensured all view buttons always show regardless of data
   - **Results**: Auto-revert now properly updates button states, all views accessible with encouraging empty state messaging
-  - **Issues**: None - button states and messaging now working correctlycessfully
+  - **Issues**: None - button states and messaging now working correctly
+- [2025-01-28 16:06] Plan: Fix remaining button state issue where other view icons stay selected after auto-reverting to stats, and implement Data#3 branding with superscript hashtag across all user-facing text
+- [2025-01-28 16:08] Done:
+  - **What changed**: Fixed auto-revert button state sync and implemented Data#3 superscript hashtag branding
+  - **How**: Added activeView dependency to useEffect to ensure button states update correctly, forced state sync when reverting to data3stats, updated all Data#3 references to use `<sup>#</sup>3` format across all pages
+  - **Results**: Button states now properly reflect current view after auto-revert, consistent Data#3 branding with superscript hashtag throughout app
+  - **Issues**: None - both fixes implemented successfullycessfully
 - [2025-01-27 13:25] Plan: Update all UI copy to focus on business problems rather than "solutions" and remove AI-powered marketing emphasis.
 Make messaging more about the challenge and competition rather than showcasing AI capabilities.
 - [2025-01-27 13:27] Done:
   - **What changed**: Updated all key messaging throughout the app to focus on business problems/challenges rather than solutions